-In this week's edition of our open source news roundup, we take a look at 3D printing for NASA, the Banana Pi, adventures with the R language, and more!
-December 27, 2014 - January 2, 2015
+In this week's edition of our open source news roundup, we take a look at Linux on supercomputers, Google's Eddystone, and more!
+Open source news roundup for July 11 - 17, 2015

 Even happily employed professionals should add skills and certifications to their resume, and the benefits extend to their employers.

 This week's Top 5 looks at Linux in the military, text editors, text tools, document tools, and Python and Raspberry Pi for education.